 The bacronym , BK represented "Blood Killers,” which had particular bravado appeal.
 The shoes were particularly recognisable by their chunky sole design, large tongue and inclusion of multiple "BK" logos on the heel, toe guard and upper.
 The brand was featured prominently in hip hop and dance music videos by artists such as Public Enemy, Technology and Beats International.

 Many leading sport shoe companies deliberately court the patronage of youth culture and examples where they have breached good taste by affiliation with drug and gang activities is well documented.
 Sometimes this bad boy image adversely affects the fortunes of the companies themselves and when it was rumoured a company were contemplating releasing a shoe called Christian Knights (CK or Crip Killer) then many high schools and universities banned footwear previously associated with gangs.

 Crips have made much less use of colours as a means of identification, since it was drawing too much attention from police.
 Now gang members use body tattoos, similar to the Japanese Yakuza.
 Crips have developed intricate communication systems that involve not only graffiti to mark territorial boundaries, but also the use of hand signals, called flashing.
 Much of this symbolism is caught in tagging and tattoo designs.
-Some popular West Coast rappers have close ties to Crips gangs in L.A. and will include reference to them in their songs.
-On rapper WC’s song "The Streets, he and Snoop Dogg rap about the C-walks , a popular dance with Crips.
+Some popular West Coast rappers have had close ties to Crips gangs in L.A. and included reference to them in their songs.
+One rapper WC’s song "The Streets", he and Snoop Dogg rapped about the C-walks , a popular dance with Crips.